Bell 103

 Although original Bell 103 modems are no longer in common use, this encoding scheme is referred to generically as "Bell 103 modulation", and any device employing it as "Bell 103-compatible" or "a Bell 103 modem".

 For many years, higher-speed modems retained the ability to emulate the Bell 103, allowing a fallback method for data to be communicated at low speed if channel conditions deteriorated.

 Applications

 Bell 103 modulation is still in use today, in shortwave radio, amateur radio, and some commercial applications.
 Its low signalling speed and use of audio frequencies makes it suitable for noisy or unreliable narrowband links.

-For example, the CHU shortwave station in Ontario, Canada transmits a Bell 103-compatible digital time code every minute.
+One example is the CHU shortwave station in Ontario, Canada which transmits a Bell 103-compatible digital time code every minute.
 Bell 103 modulation is also the standard for amateur packet radio in the HF (shortwave) bands.

 Related technology

 The ITU-T V.21 communications standard defines a very similar modulation scheme.
 Commercial 300 baud modems typically support both formats.